dolphindb/api-csharp/README.md

 conn.run("<SCRIPT>");
 ```

-Note that the maximum allowed length of the script is 65,535 bytes.

 If the script contains only one statement, such as an expression, DolphinDB returns the result of the statement.
 If the script contains more than one statement, the result of the last statement will be returned.
 If the script contains an error or there is a network problem, it throws an IOException.

 ### 4. Call DolphinDB functions